SteveBarnett/Remixing/thinking/_posts/2024-05-31-everything-is-real-but-nothing-is-true.md

 ---
-title: Everything is real, but nothing is true
+title: Everything is real, but nothing is true.
 tags: nondual
 ---